surma/surma.dev/content/things/spreadsheet.md

   }
 ```

 I decided to generate the code I pass to `eval()` in a separate function.
-Code-as-a-string is often hard to read, due to the lack of syntax highlighting and the injected variables.
+Code-as-a-string is often hard to read, due to the lack of syntax highlighting and the mixture of code and variable interpolation.
 Putting it in a function encapsualtes that grossness and also lets me easily log the generated code to the console to check that it’s correct.
-I also generate an IIFE wrapper, mostly as a primitive safe-guard against any unintended side-effects of the formula.
-A formula like `Math.sin(123) + 1` would generate the following code:
+I also added an IIFE wrapper around the code, mostly to give me a way to make helper functions available in cell formulas.
+A cell value like `Math.sin(123) + 1` would generate the following code:

 ```js
 (function() {